Skip to main content

 • If you get a 404 even after you've signed in, contact your team lead to get access.
 If you still need help, reach out to Infrastructure in #vfs-platform-supportYou cannot proceed without this access.

-3. Ensure you are listed on either the VFS Roster or the Platform roster.
+3. Ensure you are listed on one of the rosters listed below.

 • If you’re on a VFS team, you need to be listed as an individual in Atlas, the VFS Team Roster, which is a list that has the names of everyone who works on a VFS team.